GregoryREvans/evans/docs/source/api/index.rst

 .. rubric:: :ref:`evans.consort <evans--consort>`
    :class: section-header

-A port of a variety of tools from ``Consort`` by Josiah Wolf Oberholtzer to `Abjad 3.1`.
+A port of a variety of tools from Josiah Wolf Oberholtzer's ``Consort`` to `Abjad 3.1`.

 .. raw:: html